How to Sell a Hoarder House

 - Help for Hoarder Families from Hoarders.com

 Selling a hoarder home can be a challenging process depending on if the home is occupied or not, but it is possible in either scenario with the right help.
 At AMI House Buyers, we understand hoarders are typically good people who suffer from a rare form of OCD and do our best to help families find the best possible outcome based on their unique situation.
-If you want to get a cash offer for a Houston, Texas hoarder home anywhere within the greater Houston area, please fill out our offer request form.
-It’s free and there is no obligation to sell your home to us in requesting us to make an offer.
+If you want to sell a hoarder home for cash in the Houston, Texas area, or anywhere else nationwide, please fill out our offer request form.
+It's free and there is no obligation to sell your home to us in requesting us to make an offer.